JMHeartley/dreamlo.js/README.md

 *See [ScoreFormat](/src/scoreFormat.ts) for this Typescript enum.*

 ### Sorting Order
-The sorting order of scores returned from the leaderboard can be specified using the following properties:
+The sorting order of entries returned from the leaderboard can be specified using the following properties:
 Order                 | Property
 --------------------- | ------------
 Descending by Points  | `dreamlo.SortOrder.PointsDescending`